Claudia Rouaux

-Claudia Rouaux (born 13 October 1963) is a French politician.
+Claudia Rouaux (born 13 October 1963) is a French politician of the Socialist Party (PS) who became a member of the Deputy for Ille-et-Vilaine's 3rd constituency following the death of François André in 2017.

-Member of the Socialist Party, she was elected a municipal councillor for the canton of Montfort-sur-Meu in 2001 and maintained her mandate for 19 years.
+Rouaux was elected a municipal councillor for the canton of Montfort-sur-Meu in 2001 and maintained her mandate for 19 years.
 In 2010, she was elected as a regional councillor for Brittany.
-She became in the Deputy for Ille-et-Vilaine's 3rd constituency following the death of François André.

-She was re-elected in the 2022 French legislative election as a PS (NUPES) candidate.